cbalmaceda/stock-analysis/README.md

 We want to see if refactoring the code made it faster and therefore more efficient than it was in the module.

 ## Results
+By refactoring the code, we have helped Steve be more efficient with his 2017 and 2018 data research.
+The below photos of the code run in seconds show us the refactored code was faster than it did in the module.

 ![2017 Refactored](https://github.com/cbalmaceda/stock-analysis/blob/main/Resources/2017%20Refactored.png)

 ![2017 results](https://github.com/cbalmaceda/stock-analysis/blob/main/Resources/2017%20results.png)

+### 2018 Results
 ![2018 Refactored](https://github.com/cbalmaceda/stock-analysis/blob/main/Resources/2018%20Refactored.png)

 ![2018 Results](https://github.com/cbalmaceda/stock-analysis/blob/main/Resources/2018%20results.png)